 1917: The photo below was taken in Edinburgh while both were on leave from the Canadian Army.
 They had many cousins in the city, children of their father’s brothers and sisters.

 Alex Forsyth (1892-1918) was killed in action in France in October 1918 at the age of 26.
 The photo below is of the Memorial Plaque given to his family.
 One of these plaques was issued to the next-of-kin of every service man or woman who died as a result of the First World War.
 It was about five inches in diameter and made of bronze.
 It became known as the “Dead Man’s Penny”.

 [Insert Dad’s story about the news of Alex’s death reaching Boss Hill.
-Also the photo of his girl friend Clara Knight and the photo of his grave.]
+Also the photo of his girl friend Clara Knight.]

 On 14 January 1920, the eldest son of the family, William (Bill) Forsyth (1885-1939), married Annie Elizabeth Sutton (1890-1982) in Brandon.
 The couple lived in Brandon where Bill was employed by the CPR until about 1938 when he transferred to Winnipeg.
 In the late 1930s Bill also served on Brandon City Council.

 A few months after Bill’s wedding, the family’s second son, Neil Campbell Forsyth (1889-1966) married Elizabeth McAlonen (1891-1959).

 From a local newspaper: – MATRIMONIAL- Forsyth-McAlonen: The home of Mr. Anderson McAlonen, Hargrave, was the scene of a pretty wedding, in Wednesday last, July 14th, when his daughter Elizabeth, was united in marriage to Mr. Neil Campbell Forsyth, son of Mr. and Mrs. Alex.
 Forsyth, of Woodnorth district.